The Process Of Defending Your Nursing License In Texas

 If disciplinary action is taken against you by the nursing board, it could impact your ability to practice nursing in Texas, as well as the other 24 states that participate in the Nursing Licensure Compact (NLC).
 It could also affect your nursing career in the states that aren’t part of the NLC.

-Please make note: Kevin Keaney has more than 30 years experience as an attorney, and he’s a member of TAANA (The American Association of Nurse Attorneys).
-He earned his BSN from UT Austin and practiced as a nurse for six years before becoming a lawyer.
+Note: Kevin Keaney has more than 30 years experience as an attorney, and he’s a member of TAANA (The American Association of Nurse Attorneys).
+He earned his BSN from UT Austin and practiced as a nurse for four years before becoming a lawyer.
 He’s licensed to practice law in Texas, Oregon, and Washington.